Deir Mimas

-Deir Mimas (also spelled Deirmimas, Deir Mamas, and Deir Mimmas) (دير ميماس) is a municipality 88 km south of Beirut in Lebanon.
+Deir Mimas (دير ميماس; also spelled Deirmimas, Deir Mamas, and Deir Mimmas) is a municipality 88 km south of Beirut in Lebanon.
 Named in honor of Saint Mamas, the town overlooks the Litani River and the medieval Beaufort Castle to the west and the snow-capped summits of Mount Hermon to the east.
 It has a population of around 4,600 people.

 Etymology

 According to E. H. Palmer the name means: "the convent of Mimâs".

 Deir is derivative from the Semitic, meaning house or convent.
 Mimas refers to Saint Mamas, the third century shepherd who preached Christianity and had a lion as a protector.
 Saint Mamas became martyr after his examination in the persecutions of Aurelian.
 In the Middle Ages, a convent was built in honor of Saint Mamas on top of a hill surrounded by olive groves.
 A village grew around the convent, and it was eventually named in honor of the Convent of Saint Mamas.